Kellogg Company (K). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Conclusion: K did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks K as a 1-Star Very Weak stock.
+Conclusion: K did not earn any Stars in the Fair Value section, did not earn any Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of zero Star.
+This quantitatively ranks K as a 0-Star Avoid stock.

 K enjoys relatively stable end markets.
 Historically, its marketing efforts and product innovation have bolstered sales and reduced the risk of consumers trading down to less expensive products.
-At 48%, K's free cash flow payout is down from 60% in my previous report, well below my maximum of 60%.
-Its debt to total capital at 75% (up from 69%) is still well in excess of my 45% maximum.
-The stock is trading significantly above my calculated fair value of $28.26, so for now, I will wait on a more opportune time to initiate a position in K.
+At 61%, K's free cash flow payout is down from the 73% in my previous report, but still slightly above my maximum of 60%.
+Its debt to total capital at 80% (up from 75% in the previous report) is well in excess of my 45% maximum.
+The stock is trading significantly above my calculated fair value of $33.78, so for now, I will wait on a more opportune time to initiate a position in K.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

 Full Disclosure: At the time of this writing, I held no position in K (0.0% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+See a list of all my Dividend Growth Portfolio holdings here.

 - More Stock Analysis